Joseph Gautrey - Fen Studio Architects (Company Founder and Director)

 Our Story...

 Joseph’s architecture career began after an unorthodox route into the profession.
-After initially training as a furniture maker and metal worker, he decided to harbour his creativity and embark on a foundation course in architecture at the London Metropolitan University.
-This introduction into the industry lead to a first class Honours degree from The Bartlett school of Architecture in London, a master’s commendation from the University of Sheffield, and an ARB chartered architect qualification from The University of Cambridge.
-The practical exprience gained propr to entering the profession still shapes the work of Fen Studio today - resulting in a hands-on, pratcial approach to every project.
+After initially training as a furniture maker and metalworker, he decided to harbour his creativity and embark on a foundation course in architecture at the London Metropolitan University.
+This introduction into the industry led to a First Class Honours degree from The Bartlett School of Architecture in London, a Master’s Commendation from the University of Sheffield, and an ARB Chartered Architect qualification from the University of Cambridge.
+The practical experience gained prior to entering the profession still shapes the work of Fen Studio today – resulting in a hands-on, practical approach to every project.

 Our Ethos...